DylanParenzee/IBM-cybersecurity-course/README.md

 - delving deeper into the value of crirtical thinking in cyber sec
 - The nessesary technical skills for a cyber sec career
 -  Top 5 ley skills for critical thinking

+18.10.22
+- revision and end of module test (97%)
+- with this the first week of the course is complet, moving on to module 2 "Security Attacks, actors and their motives"